A horse that charges, lies down in curves, doesn't stay focused... What can you do about it?

 Tip 4:

-Keep it busy !
+Keep him busy !
 Don't give him time to think about anything else.
 You must constantly ask him for something to keep his attention on you.

 Tip 5: